ashutosh-narkar/opa-test-plugin/README.md

 #### Analyzing Decision Logs

 The OPA-Envoy plugin logs every decision that it makes.
-These logs contain lots of useful information including metrics like gRPC server handler time, Rego query evaluation time which can help in measuring the OPA-Envoy plugin's performance.
+These logs contain lots of useful information including metrics like gRPC server handler time and Rego query evaluation time which can help in measuring the OPA-Envoy plugin's performance.
 To enable local console logging of decisions see [this](https://www.openpolicyagent.org/docs/latest/management/#local-decision-logs).

 #### Envoy External Authorization Filter Configuration